Andre601/mkdocs-materialx/README.md

 <br />

-**MaterialX**, the next generation of mkdocs-material, is based on `mkdocs-material-9.7.1` and is named `X`.
-It continues to be maintained by individual developers (since mkdocs-material will cease maintenance)
+**MaterialX**, the next generation of mkdocs-material, build beautiful sites the way you already know and love, based on `mkdocs-material-9.7.1` and named `X`, it provides ongoing maintenance and updates. (since mkdocs-material will cease maintenance)

 <p align="center">
   <img src="docs/assets/screenshots/recently-updated-en.gif"/>